DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 - ✗Are treated as unquestionable truths

-We won’t pretend frameworks are neutral.
-Each carries assumptions about what quality work is, who matters, and what can be sacrificed.
+These approaches carry assumptions about what quality work is, who matters, and what can be sacrificed.
 These assumptions may be right or wrong — but they’re rarely explicit.
+When you choose to measure something, you need to know exactly what game you’re playing.

 Metrics are not neutral